London Tickets

 national gallery tickets

-• Do not cross the barriers, touch paintings or frames, or point torches or lasers on the paintings.
+• Paintings: Do not cross the barriers, touch paintings or frames, or point torches or lasers on the paintings.

-• You can take photos and videos in the gallery but not in the exhibition areas unless stated otherwise.
+• Photography: You can take photos and videos in the gallery but not in the exhibition areas unless stated otherwise.
+Lighting, flash, selfie sticks, and tripods are prohibited on the premises.

 national gallery tickets